winteryao7/AmbientNoise_Log/README.md

 6. Updates (Dec 20, 2021)

-Fixed a bug when plotting out cross-correlation function: it would automatically search for pairs with the same channel code as indicated in the first pair, which would not be able to produce pairs with different channel codes (L156)
+Fixed a bug when plotting out cross-correlation function: it would automatically search for pairs with the same channel code as indicated in the first pair, which would not be able to produce pairs with different channel codes (L156).

+7. Updates (Dec 25, 2021)

+Merry Christmas!
+I tested the application modules of NoisePy today (dispersion analysis, it seems to be working...).
+One thing I should consider is to remove instrument response since the different sensors.
+I turned on the RESP for both S0A and S0B (with RESP downloaded via FetchData, -rd or -sd option).
+Make sure the path directory is correct.
+(resp/RESP.network.station.location.channel).